DataResearchLabs/my_test_case_manager/README.md

 2. Informs the user where to watch training videos about the tool.<br>
 3. Informs the user where to find the tool on GitHub.<br>
 4. Indicates that the tool and all documentation are Creative Commons license...which means I grant you full and free usage.<br><br>
 I hope it helps you in your company and makes you more productive.
 I am happy for you if you extend and modify or alter the tool.
 Do what you need to do...that's what the About worksheet indicates.
-One caveat, please do visit my YouTube site and subscribe :) at www.dataresearchlabs.com. <br>
+One caveat, please do click the GitHub star button for this project, and visit my YouTube site and subscribe :) at www.dataresearchlabs.com. <br>

 <a id="exploratoryTesting" class="anchor" href="#exploratoryTesting" aria-hidden="true"> </a>